bartobri/bitcoin-toolkit/README.md

 Usage
 -----

-Usage: btk <subcommand> [OPTIONS]
+Usage: `btk &lt;subcommand&gt; [OPTIONS]`

-Bitcoin Toolkit install an executable named 'btk'.
+Bitcoin Toolkit install an executable named **btk**.
 It handles commands and options much like git.
 The first argument is a subcommand and all following arguments are subcommand options.

-See 'btk help' for a list of available subcommands.
+See `btk help` for a list of available subcommands.

-See 'btk help <subcommand>' for a list of options and more info about a subcommand.
+See `btk help &lt;subcommand&gt;` for a list of options and more info about a subcommand.

 License
 -------